amigavision/amigavision.github.io/overscale.md

 Here's a good illustration of how most Amiga PAL games are really 16:10 — the Steam Deck uses that aspect ratio, as do most MacBook laptops — and integer scales the Amiga perfectly.
 Here are two AmigaVision game examples:

+### Gods, running on the Steam Deck, integer scaled

 ![Steam Deck running Gods in 16:10 integer scale, photo by Jimiga](/images/steamdeck-gods.jpg)

+### X-Out, running on the Steam Deck, integer scaled

 ![Steam Deck running X-Out in 16:10 integer scale, photo by Jimiga](/images/steamdeck-xout.jpg)

+The Steam Deck runs at 1280×800, which is a perfect 4× integer scale of the native 320×200 PAL Amiga low-res non-interlaced output used by most games.
+The game is rendered edge-to-edge without stretching any pixels, and without any wasted space.

 ## Additional notes {#notes}